 Subsequently, 13th Finance Commission proposed revised targets.
 The 13th Finance Commission took elimination of the revenue deficit as the long term and permanent target for the government.
-The fiscal consolidation path for the Central Government entailed a decline in the revenue deficit from 4.8 per cent of GDP as projected for the fiscal year 2009-10, to a revenue surplus of 0.5 per cent of GDP by 2014-15.
+The new fiscal consolidation path for the Central Government entailed a decline in the revenue deficit from 4.8 per cent of GDP as projected for the fiscal year 2009-10, to a revenue surplus of 0.5 per cent of GDP by 2014-15.
 This allowed for acceleration in capital expenditure of the center to 3.5 per cent of GDP (even more if there are disinvestment receipts).
-For the states, the target for fiscal deficit was 2.4 per cent of GDP by 2014-15, with surplus on the revenue account.
+For the states, the target for fiscal deficit was 2.4% of GDP by 2014-15, with surplus on the revenue account.

 The emphasis on reduction in revenue deficit and increase in capital expenditure was renewed by the Kelkar Committee (2012.
 The Kelkar Committee endorsed elimination of effective revenue deficit rather than revenue deficit as the target.
-As explained in Fiscal Policy Strategy Statement, Union Budget, 2012-13 the effective revenue deficit reflects the structural component of imbalance in the revenue account.
+As explained in Fiscal Policy Strategy Statement, Union Budget, 2012-13 effective revenue deficit reflects the structural component of imbalance in the revenue account.
 In a federal set up like India, large amount of transfer of resources from the Central Government takes place to States, local bodies and other scheme implementing agencies that are mandated to provide certain services.
-All of such transfers are shown as revenue/ current expenditure in the books of Central
+All of such transfers are shown as revenue/ current expenditure in the books of Central Government.

-Government.
 However, significant proportion of such transfers is specifically meant for creation of capital assets which are public goods in nature.
-To protect such expenditures, it was recommended that revenue deficit after netting out the abovekind of expenditures, may be targeted.
-Thus, Kelkar Committee, September 2012, on the fiscal roadmap of the Central Government recommended that fiscal deficit be reduced to 4 per cent of GDP, effective revenue deficit to be eliminated and revenue deficit to be reduced to 2 percent of GDP by 2014-15.Overall there was a shift in emphasis towards capital expenditure within the fiscal consolidation framework.
-This had empirical support in research studies.
+To protect such expenditures, it was recommended that revenue deficit after netting out the above-kind of expenditures, may be targeted.
+Thus, Kelkar Committee, September 2012, on the fiscal roadmap of the Central Government recommended that fiscal deficit be reduced to 4 per cent of GDP, effective revenue deficit to be eliminated and revenue deficit to be reduced to 2 percent of GDP by 2014-15.

 Bose and Bhanumurthy (2013) based on the previous NIPFP macroeconomic model had estimated the value of the capital expenditure multiplier to be greater than 2.
 Thus any increase in capital expenditure would cause the nominal incomes to more than double.
-Revenue expenditure multiplier on the other hand was close to 1.
+This was the logic underpinning the fiscal consolidation path along with about 8 per cent growth discussed in Mundle et al (2010).

 While the emphasis on higher capital expenditure is well-placed there are genuine concerns about compression of revenue expenditure.
-For instance, an important question is how to treat expenditures on education and health.
-It has been argued that since development on account of health and education gets embodied in the beneficiaries once health standards improve or educational standards are stepped up, the expenditure incurred on these is more akin to investment and hence, it would be fair to treat it as capital expenditure.
-Moreover, in the absence of nurses, doctors and teachers, the capital expenditure incurred on hospital buildings or school buildings is of little use.24 Thus, Rakshit (2010) notes that, "given the overarching requirement of non-negative revenue balance, clubbing HRD expenditures with current ones not only leaves little scope for enlarging investment in human capital, but the stipulated FRBM targets might in all probability be met through a slowdown in HRD spending".
+For instance, an important question is how to treat expenditures on education on health.
+It has been argued that since development on account of health and education gets embodied in beneficiaries once health standards improve or educational standards are stepped up, the expenditure incurred on these is more akin to investment and hence, it would be fair to treat it as capital expenditure.
+Moreover, in the absence of nurses, doctors and teachers, the capital expenditure incurred on hospital buildings or school buildings is of little use.22 Thus.
+Rakshit (2010) notes that, "given the overarching requirement of nonnegative revenue balance, clubbing HRD expenditures with current ones not only leaves little scope for enlarging investment in human capital, but the stipulated FRBM targets might in all probability be met through a slowdown in HRD spending".

-(b) Debt Stabilization Issues
+(b) Debt Stabilization issues